artkoder/events-bot-new/docs/PROMPTS.md

 - If the event text does not specify a year, assume it happens in the current year.
 - Omit any events dated before today.
+- When a festival period is mentioned but only some performances are described, include just those individual events with their own dates and set the `festival` field.
+Do **not** create separate events for each day of the festival unless every date is explicitly detailed.
 - Respond with **plain JSON only** &mdash; do not wrap the output in code fences.